Jakafi (ruxolitinib) for myelofibrosis

 Who with myelofibrosis can take Jakafi?

-In the U.S., Jakafi is approved for adults with intermediate or high-risk myelofibrosis, including primary myelofibrosis, post-PV myelofibrosis, and post-essential thrombocythemia myelofibrosis.
+In the U.S., both Jakafi formulations are approved for adults with intermediate-risk or high-risk myelofibrosis.
+This includes primary myelofibrosis, as well as post-PV myelofibrosis and post-essential thrombocythemia myelofibrosis.

 The medication is also approved in the European Union and Canada for treating disease-related symptoms in adults with myelofibrosis.